Training > Clouds & Containers > CKA-JP + CKS-JP 試験バンドル

 Monitoring, Logging and Runtime Security20%

-Perform behavioral analytics of syscall process and file activities at the host and container level to detect malicious activities
+Perform behavioral analytics to detect malicious activities

 Detect threats within physical infrastructure, apps, networks, data, users and workloads